coreeng/knowledge-platform/knowledge-base/content/core-platform/features/platform-observability/feature-platform-sli-slo.md

 Reliability can be characterised via availability, throughput, correctness, durability, latency, coverage, quality, freshness.
 In this section we will use the user journey as the north star, and define the SLOs & SLIs based on the user journey using the categories above.

-Notes that all of the SLOs and SLIs are measured in non-maintenance periods.
+Note that all the SLOs and SLIs are measured in non-maintenance periods.

 ### Control plane